Use of eval detected.

 The use of the eval

-function, which dynamically executes code represented as strings, poses a significant security risk in any programming environment.
+function, which dynamically executes code represented as strings, poses a high security risk in any programming environment.
 This is primarily because it can be exploited to run arbitrary and potentially harmful code, making the application vulnerable to code injection attacks.

 Remediations